PFLAG: Advocacy work

 PFLAG National and the PFLAG chapter network engages in advocacy at the local, state and federal level and has issued public policy statements on a wide variety of issues.
 In the early 1990s, PFLAG chapters in Massachusetts helped pass the first Safe Schools legislation in the country.
-By the mid-1990s a PFLAG family was responsible for the Department of Education's ruling that Title IX also protected gay and lesbian students from harassment based on sexual orientation.
-PFLAG put the Religious Right on the defensive, when Pat Robertson threatened to sue any station that carried Project Open Mind advertisements.
-The resulting media coverage drew national attention to PFLAG's message linking hate speech with hate crimes and LGBT teen suicide.
+By the mid-1990s a PFLAG family was responsible for the Department of Education's ruling that Title IX protects gay and lesbian students from harassment based on sexual orientation.
+When Pat Robertson threatened to sue any station that carried Project Open Mind advertisements, the resulting media coverage drew national attention to PFLAG's message linking hate speech with hate crimes and LGBTQ teen suicide.
 PFLAG National campaigned to repeal "don't ask, don't tell" and in the fight for marriage equality in the United States—including filing an amicus brief with the United States Supreme Court.
-It continues working to end the practice of so-called "conversion therapy", to combat laws that permit discrimination under the guise of religious freedom such as the Religious Freedom Restoration Act, and more.
+It continues working to end the practice of conversion therapy, to combat laws that permit discrimination under the guise of religious freedom such as the Religious Freedom Restoration Act, and more.

 List of presidents

 Outside the United States

 Similarly purposed (and sometimes similarly named) organizations have been established outside the United States since PFLAG's 1973 establishment, although the majority of such organizations are unaffiliated with each other or with the PFLAG National in the U.S. (the founding organization).
+Inspired by PFLAG, one of the first group gathered 1974 in Switzerland (Elternkontakstelle, active from 1974 to 1984, a forerunner of fels).
 Most recently, a PFLAG organization in People's Republic of China, PFLAG China, was established in June 2008 by Wu Youjian in Guangzhou after she accepted her son's homosexuality.